 - Web scenes do not require a basemap.
 However, if a basemap or other cached service layers are included in the scene, they must use the same, valid tiling scheme as the coordinate system of the scene.
 Learn more about tiling scheme requirements.

 Change the coordinate system of your map or scene to match the basemap.
+If you have a 3D basemap, change your scene’s coordinate system to match the basemap’s vector tile layer.
 (This assumes the service layer causing the error is a basemap.)

 Hover over the analyzer message.
 Click the Options button that appears and click Update Map To Use Basemap's Coordinate System.
 The coordinate system of the map or scene is updated automatically.